Ahoi Ashtami: Origin tale

 There are many tales related to this observance and one of them is told just after the puja is done as part of the ritual.

 Once upon a time, there lived a moneylender who had seven sons.
 One day in the month of Kartik, just a few days before Diwali festivities, the moneylender's wife decided to repair and decorate her house for Diwali celebrations.
 To renovate her house, she decided to go to the forest to fetch some soil.
 While digging the soil in the forest, she accidentally kills the young one of a lion with the spade with which she was digging the soil.
 The animal then curses her to a similar fate and within a year all her 7 children die.

 The couple unable to tolerate the grief decide to kill themselves en route to a final pilgrimage.
 They keep walking till they no longer able to and fall unconscious on the ground.
 God, on seeing this, feels pitiful for then and makes an Akashvani asking them to go back, serve the holy cow and worship Goddess Ahoi as she was believed to be the protector of the offspring of all living beings.
 The couple feeling much better, return home.

 They follow the divine command.
 When the day of Ashtami came, the wife drew the face of the young lion and observed fast and performed Goddess Ahoi fast.
 She honestly repented for the sin which she had committed.
 Goddess Ahoi was pleased with her devotion and honesty and appeared before her and gave her the boon of fertility.

+In the story variation used in Punjab, a baby porcupine or porcupette is killed instead of a lion by the moneylender's wife.

 Krishnashtami

-When women who do not have children fast and perform all prayers and rituals of Ahoi Ashtami, it is called Krishnashtami after God Krishna.
+Women who want children like Shri krishna can fast and perform all prayers and rituals of Ahoi Ashtami, also on Krishnashtami after God Krishna.
 On this day, such women who wish for a child, take bath in Radha Kund, in Mathura district of Uttar Pradesh, at Arunodaya, which is before sunrise.
 Goddess Kushmanda is worshiped, for this purpose.

+Temples

+Ahoi Mata Temple at Radha Kund, Uttar Pradesh, India.